 What distinguishes emotional responses is the subjective interpretation of their affective value, which translates into different patterns of brain activation.
 These patterns are modulated by the interconnections between all the structures of the neural network, allowing emotional states to be regulated according to both external and internal conditions.
-It is this modulation that allows behavioural mediation aimed at better adaptation to the environment.
+It is this modulation that allows behavioral mediation aimed at better adaptation to the environment.